I have been sitting on the fence on the subject of pagan 'clergy.'

 Raised Catholic, I think I had always known this, but never said it outloud.
 Yes, he does.

-anyone's way of approaching the gods must look a certain way or feel a certain way or contain certain words.
+And I realized that we must NEVER EVER fall into the trap of believing that my way or your way or anyone's way of approaching the gods must look a certain way or feel a certain way or contain certain words.
 The moment that we anoint people to step forward and say that they represent Pagans, we are heading for the slippery slope of caring more for dogma (and for appearances) than for connection and knowledge.

 Most of us are so indoctrinated, more honestly we are brainwashed, into thinking that 'religion' must look a certain way and act a certain way.
 Even when we think we have thrown off the shackles and started down a path of freedom and knowledge, those old beliefs start to tug at us.